At BitsFromBytes, we’re all about helping you get the most out of the services available to you on the internet, especially if you run a business.

 Outside of analytics, the rest of the service is competitive.
 Subscribers enjoy over 200 templates, useful widgets, and “Instablocks,” a tool that saves parts of landing pages to reuse later.

-This blog post offers a useful guided tour of how the landing page builder actually works and demonstrates that it’s got a “true drag and drop” design: you don’t have to fit your objects to a pre-defined grid.
+The landing page builder has a “true drag and drop” design, so you don’t have to fit your objects to a pre-defined grid.

 Instapage’s huge template selection and innovative analytics alone are enough to make it stand out in the page builder-centric market where it competes with Leadpages and Unbounce.

 It’s a touch more expensive, but that’s reflected in what you get.

 And, as is standard for this space, you won’t get a shopping cart, checkout page, or email subscription service here–nor will Instapage do the legwork to get people to your landing page for the first time.
 That’s still got to come from you.

 Who is it for?
 Business owners who have marketing and lead management down and need a landing page solution to bridge that gap, and who are real data geeks or practiced at leveraging analytics.

 - Tied with Leadpages for the widest range of templates on the market